Can you use Jira for Waterall?

 What is the Waterfall project management methodology?

 The Waterfall (classic) is a linear, thorough, and structured methodology.
-Each phase of the classic project steadily cascades downwards into the next one like a waterfall.
+Each phase of the classic project steadily cascades down to the next like a waterfall.
 With this model, you collect stakeholder and customer requirements at the beginning of the project.
 Only then can you create a sequential project plan to accommodate those requirements.

 What is the Waterfall methodology suitable for?

-You will find classic projects in industries such as construction, manufacturing, IT, and software development.
-As an example, the Waterfall Software Development Life Cycle (SDLC) is still a popular choice for managing software engineering projects that have clearly defined shapes.
+You will find classic projects in the construction, manufacturing, IT, and software development industries.
+For example, the Waterfall Software Development Life Cycle (SDLC) is still a popular choice for managing software engineering projects with clearly defined shapes.
 In short, the Waterfall is a fine choice when you know all the requirements of the product upfront.
 It also works well when your customers do not wish to commit to iterative cycles.

 What are the phases of the Waterfall model?